NeuroJSON/jnifti/JNifTi_specification.md

-Although the NIFTI format is quite simple and easy to parse and store, the fixed header size, rigid and static list of metadata fields, as well as the limitation of storing only array-valued neuroimaging data make it difficult to be extended to storage of additional metadata records or complex auxilliary data, such as physiological monitoring data or multi-modality data.
+Although the NIFTI format is quite simple and easy to parse and store, the fixed header size, rigid and static list of metadata fields, as well as the limitation of storing only array-valued neuroimaging data make it difficult to be extended to store of additional metadata records or complex auxilliary data, such as physiological monitoring data or multi-modality data.
 The extensions from Analyze 7.5 format to NIFTI-1 and then NIFTI-2 formats rendered the new format incompatible with